mattpitkin/tempo2/documentation/DEVELOPER_GUIDE.md

 Step 4: If the new features seem good, promote them to the "master" branch.

+    # if the first time
+    git push --set-upstream origin docs
+    # otherwise
     git push origin

 and go to https://bitbucket.org/mkeith/tempo2/pull-requests/new to make a new pull request.
 The code will be reviewed by the core developers to check that the changes do not break any important features.
 If the modification is accepted (almost always) then it will be merged.